-The Philadelphia Orchestra presents TeenTix, a ticket program for middle and high school students aimed to make low-priced tickets available to Philadelphia youth.
-For select concerts, the Orchestra makes a limited number of $10 seats available for middle school and high school students throughout the 2017-18 season.
+The Philadelphia Orchestra presents TeenTix, a ticket program for middle and high school students aimed to provide low-priced tickets.
+For select concerts, the Orchestra makes a limited number of $10 seats available for Middle School and High School students throughout the 2017-18 season.

 Here is how the program works:

 Seating: Seating is at the discretion of the Box Office.
 Seat locations will be throughout the hall.

 Parents: A parent or guardian is permitted to purchase a $10 ticket if they would like to attend the concert with their child.
 Seating with your child is also at the discretion of the Box Office, and not guaranteed.

 Concerts: Available concerts through TeenTix are intended to offer the most tickets possible, however tickets are subject to availability.

 Handel and Britten begins our annual winter festival featuring music from the majestic British Isles.